JetBrains/teamcity-investigations-auto-assigner/README.md

 * If user is the only committer to the build, he/she is responsible.
 * If user is the only one who changed the files, whose names appear in test or build problem error text, he/she is responsible.

+Can be configured using *'Auto assign new tests and build problems'* buildFeature.
 ## Status
 Working prototype is implemented.

 ## Known Issues

-Has no settings yet, so cannot be disabled for some projects.
+Has no settings per project yet, so must be enabled/disabled for each single build configuration.

 ## Download
 http://teamcity.jetbrains.com/viewLog.html?buildId=lastSuccessful&buildTypeId=TeamCityPluginsByJetBrains_InvestigationsAutoAssigner_BuildAgainstTeamCity81x&tab=artifacts